 Segyu Rinpoche: Ah, the ultimate question, seemingly for as long as humans have inhabited this earth.
-After more than 50 years of studying a tradition with over 2500 years of insight, I would have to say the meaning of life is to explore and cultivate one’s true potential—to cultivate this potential for becoming a truly positive force for both oneself and society as a whole.
+After more than fifty years of studying a tradition with over 2,500 years of insight, I would have to say the meaning of life is to explore and cultivate one’s true potential—to cultivate this potential for becoming a truly positive force for both oneself and society as a whole.

 I find it quite interesting to be living at such a unique turning point in human history.
-The reduction in the cost of living (housing and food production), ubiquitous access to information (internet / online education), and advancements in technology (renewable energy, genetics, nanotechnology, robotics and artificial intelligence)—all point towards a future in which humans could have a more automated and efficient economy, which should lead to an easier life free of the stressors of finding work, maintaining a home, and putting food on the table.
+The reduction in the cost of living (housing and food production), ubiquitous access to information (internet/online education), and advancements in technology (renewable energy, genetics, nanotechnology, robotics, and artificial intelligence) all point toward a future in which humans could have a more automated and efficient economy, which should lead to an easier life, free of the stressors of finding work, maintaining a home, and putting food on the table.

 To protect the good of the world and guide the fantastic advances in science and technology, it’s essential that we care for and cultivate our individual potential and mental well-being.

-In hopes that I can help your readers start realizing their potential—right now—I’d like to share the easiest way to start.
-With a quick 5-minute meditation, every day, one could completely change their life, and as a result, the lives of many, many others.
+In hopes that I can help your readers start realizing their potential right now, I’d like to share the easiest way to start.
+With a quick five-minute meditation, every day, one could completely change their life, and as a result, the lives of many, many others.
 The key is consistency.

-I recommend newcomers to meditation start with a simple concentration meditation.
-Through concentration meditation, on can reap the benefits of: calming reactive and habitual thought patterns, developing more focus, becoming more adaptable, and ultimately creating the inner space for discernment and wisdom.
+I recommend that newcomers to meditation start with a simple concentration meditation.
+Through concentration meditation, one can reap the benefits of calming reactive and habitual thought patterns, developing more focus, becoming more adaptable, and ultimately creating the inner space for discernment and wisdom.

-I invite you to learn more by joining me at the Juniper Foundation, where I’ve laid out the blueprint for a modern spiritual tradition that will guide us towards finding our inner potential through the art of meditation.
+I invite you to learn more by joining me at Juniper Foundation, where I’ve laid out the blueprint for a modern spiritual tradition that will guide us toward finding our inner potential through the art of meditation.